+Name Description

-Name Description 0 Total number of buckets (shards) that this Region is divided up into (NOTE: defaults to 113).
+0 Total number of buckets (shards) that this Region is divided up into (NOTE: defaults to 113).

+total-number-of- buckets

 Finally, when statistics are enabled (e.g. using @EnableStatistics, (see here for more details), the following details are available: